•

 Your bank savings account is convenient but outdated in 2026.

-For short-term parking and spending money, liquid mutual funds or a Higher-Yield Spending Account offer Higher returns, better liquidity, and smarter use of your cash - without adding complexity.
+For short-term parking and spending money, liquid mutual funds or a Higher-Yield Spending Account may offer higher return potential, better cash efficiency, and easier short-term access than a traditional savings account - without adding much complexity.

 👉 Stop settling for 3–4%.
 Let your spending money earn more - explore Multipl today.